 In this work, we take neither position, but instead propose a method to replace an arbitrary persistence module $M\in\rep{\Gf{m,n}}$ by an object $\aprxM{\ast}{M}$ in the split Grothendieck group that is interval-decomposable.
+The \emph{interval-decomposable replacement} (or \emph{interval-decomposable approximation})\footnote{In an earlier version of this work we called $\aprxM{\ast}{M}$ an ``interval-decomposable approximation'' of $M$.
+However, more recent works such as \cite{blanchette2021homological,asashiba2023approximation} have used the term ``approximation'' in a relative homological sense.
+Thus, here, we have opted to mainly use the term ``replacement'' to avoid confusion, and also because it more closely describes how we think of $\aprxM{\ast}{M}$ relative to $M$.
+In the end of subsection~\ref{subsec:mobiustda} we provide some references to the point of view from relative homological algebra. } $\aprxM{\ast}{M}$ (Definition~\ref{def:tildeM}) is expressed by a pair of interval-decomposable modules, that is, its positive part $\aprxM{\ast}{M}_+$ and negative part $\aprxM{\ast}{M}_-$ (see \eqref{eq:pos-neg}).

-The interval-decomposable approximation $\aprxM{\ast}{M}$ (Definition~\ref{def:tildeM}) is expressed by a pair of interval-decomposable modules, that is, its positive part $\aprxM{\ast}{M}_+$ and negative part $\aprxM{\ast}{M}_-$ (see \eqref{eq:pos-neg}).
-To construct $\aprxM{\ast}{M}$, we first define what we call the \emph{compressed multiplicity} (Definition~\ref{defn:compressedmultiplicities}) of $M$ by a masking and compression operation that picks up information in $M$ restricted to intervals.
+To construct $\aprxM{\ast}{M}$, we first define what we call the \emph{compressed multiplicity} (Definition~\ref{defn:compressedmultiplicities}) of $M$ by a compression operation that picks up information in $M$ restricted to certain essential vertices of intervals.

 The intuition behind the compressed multiplicity can be explained as follows.
 As an initial goal, we want to compute the multiplicity of an interval $I$ as a direct summand of $M$.
-Indeed, the work \cite{asashiba2018interval} presents an algorithm for this computation.
+Indeed, the work \cite{asashiba2022interval} presents an algorithm for this computation.
 However, as this may not be straightforward, in this work we adopt a different approach.
-We first mask and compress both $M$ and $I$ by restricting the underlying domain to certain essential vertices of $I$, and compute the multiplicity in the representation category with smaller underlying domain.
+We first compress both $M$ and $I$ by restricting the underlying domain to certain essential vertices of $I$, and compute the multiplicity in the representation category with smaller underlying domain.